tiagomiranda24/Bioinformatics-approach-to-predicted-candidiasis-related-microRNAs/README.md

 ## Repository Contents
 This repository includes the following resources:

+- **Dissertation**:
+  - The **preliminary dissertation** will be made available in February 2025.
+The repository will be updated with the **final version of the dissertation** once it has been defended.

-- **Data Sets**:
+- **Appendices and Data Sets**:
-  - Raw and processed data used for microRNA prediction.
+  - Supplementary files related to the dissertation, as well as raw and processed data used for microRNA prediction.

 - **Scripts**:
-  - Bioinformatics scripts for data analysis and visualization.
+  - Scripts for data analysis and visualization.
-- **Documentation**:
-  - Detailed guides on methodologies, data sources, and analysis protocols.
-- **References**:
-  - A curated list of research articles and studies cited in the dissertation.

 <br>